Ulm-IQO/qudi-core/README.md

 You should cite our paper [Qudi: A modular python suite for experiment control and data processing](http://doi.org/10.1016/j.softx.2017.02.001) for this purpose.

 ## Documentation
-User and code documentation about Qudi is located at http://ulm-iqo.github.io/qudi-generated-docs/html-docs/ .
+Documentation about Qudi is located at https://ulm-iqo.github.io/qudi-core/ .

 ## Collaboration
 For development-related questions and discussion, please use the [qudi-dev mailing list](http://www.freelists.org/list/qudi-dev).